 The Copperband Butterfly Fish (Chelmon rostratus) have a ‘false eye’ towards the back of the dorsal fin and can grow up to about 8 inches (20 centimetres) in length.
 Primarily carnivorous, they feed on a variety of marine foods, including brine and mysis shrimp.
 Copperband Butterfly Fish will also eat aiptasia (glass anemones).

 In captivity, Copperband Butterfly fish are very sought-after mostly for what it can do rather than for its looks.
 Copperband Butterfly Fish are known to consume aiptasia, the pest anemones which are not welcome in tanks.

+It is a butterfly fish of the family Chaetodontidae.
 These fish are found among tropical reefs around the world and particularly in the Indo-Pacific oceanic region.

 The foureye butterfly fish is also found in the Western Atlantic from Massachusetts, USA and Bermuda to the West Indies and northern South America.

 Foureye butterfly fish are deep-bodied and laterally compressed, with a single dorsal fin and a small mouth with tiny, bristle like teeth.
 The foureye butterfly fish mates for life and therefore they will often be seen in pairs.

 Foureye butterfly fish get their name due to a large, dark spot on the rear portion of each side of the body.
 This spot is surrounded by a brilliant white ring resembling a false eye.
 A black, vertical bar on the head runs down the true eye, making it more nondescript and may result in a predator confusing the back end of the fish for the front end.
 The four-eye butterfly fishes first instinct when threatened is to flee, putting the false eye spot closer to the predator than the head.
 Most predators aim for the eyes and this false eye spot tricks the predator into thinking that the four-eye will flee tail first.